yonderlabs/api/source/includes/_entity-graph.md

       },
       {
         "count": 2,
-        "info": "Ukraine is a sovereign country in Eastern Europe, bordered by Russia to the east and [...]", "name": "Ukraine",
+        "info": "Kuala Lumpur is the federal capital and most populous city in Malaysia [...]", "name": "Kuala Lumpur",
         "neighbors": [
           {
             "edge_weight": 0.02197802197802198,